damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## Preventing Secrets in your repositories (EE)

-It's a bad idea to commit secrets (such as keys and certificates) to your repositories: they'll be cloned to the machines of anyone that has access to the repository, only one of which has to be insecure.
+It's a bad idea to commit secrets (such as keys and certificates) to your repositories: they'll be cloned to the machines of anyone that has access to the repository, only one of which has to be insecure for the information to be compromised.

-Yet, it happens quite easily.
-You write `git commit -am 'quickfix' && git push` and suddenly you've committed to files that were meant to stay local!
+Yet it happens quite easily.
+You write `git commit -am 'quickfix' && git push` and suddenly you've committed files that were meant to stay local!

 GitLab now has a new [push rule][push-rules] that will prevent commits with secrets from entering the repository.
 Just check the checkbox and GitLab will prevent common unsafe files such as `.pem` and `.key` from being committed.